 From Xojo Documentation

 Xojo Dojo is a free and easy way to get started with programming on the Raspberry Pi.
-With Xojo Dojo you can use the Xojo programming language, along with a few other special commands to make simple Pi programs that can use text, graphics and GPIO.
+With Xojo Dojo you can use the Xojo programming language, along with a few other special commands to make simple Pi programs directly on your Raspberry Pi.
+These programs can use can use text, graphics and access the GPIO port.